Partakithware/VeloxFS/README.md

 # veloxfs

 > [!IMPORTANT]
+> The `latest` branch contains **v6** — a full rewrite of the allocation engine tuned for **HDD, Flash, and NAND** storage. v6 images are **not compatible** with v5 images (different magic number `VLX6`).
+Re-format any existing images.
+The README below reflects v6.
-> Latest version is in the latest branch (v6 Test, should now work fast on NAND/HDD as optimizations/changes were made now when formatting via fuse you can format the img with --nand or --hdd)
+> (v6 veloxfs, NAND/HDD optimizations/changes were made.
+Now when formatting via fuse you can format with --nand or --hdd)
-> The latest branch fuse.c is not yet as complete as main branch version but works for now.
-README not yet updated for v6 changes so I would read through the files if I were you.
+> v6 veloxfs_fuse.c covers a little less than the main branch version but works for now.
 Enjoy!

 A single-header C filesystem library, following the [STB](https://github.com/nothings/stb) single-file library convention.